 Will I be able to use it long enough before I need to stop and recharge the battery, or can I get extra batteries?

 As long as you want to keep doing the things you love, where there's a will, there's a way!
 We have put together inspiring oxygen stories and images directly from our customers.
 The stories include riding on a Harley Davidson with a Respironics EverGo on the countryside to enjoying a rollercoaster at Disneyland or swimming with a portable concentrator.

 Here are the inspirational stories from our oxygen therapy users.
-They are just as strong and free-spirited as they ever were, and don't know the meaning of giving up what makes them happy.
-They use portable oxygen concentrators to get around, while getting the oxygen therapy they need.
+They are just as strong and free-spirited as they ever were and didn't know the meaning of giving up what makes them happy.
+They use portable oxygen concentrators to get around while getting the oxygen therapy they need.

 We have put together inspiring oxygen stories and images directly from our customers.
 The stories include hiking at 6700 feet in Glacier National Park in Montana to Zip-lining in North Carolina to hiking Buzzard Roost; Ohio’s most spectacular view.

 “Run the Rocks” is a 5K put on by the American Lung Association, to help raise research money and awareness for a variety of lung related diseases and important issues.
 The 8th annual 5K run/walk will be taking place on October 12th 2014 in Red Rocks Park in Morrison, Colorado.
 This run sounds like a lot of fun, as the runs and onlookers will be treated to live music throughout, as well as the beautiful scenery of the park.
 The end of the 5K run/walk is at the top of the historic amphitheater, but you'll have to climb the steps to get there.